zyedidia/micro/runtime/help/commands.md

 * `setlocal option value`: sets the option to value locally (only in the current buffer).

+* `show option`: shows the current value of the given option.

 * `run sh-command`: runs the given shell command in the background.
 The command's output will be displayed in one line when it finishes running.